Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Preliminaries and Problem Setup

 \section{Preliminaries and Problem Setup}

 In this section, we outline the objectives and assumptions of our federated learning setting. \texttt{Comfetch} is compatible (but not exclusively) with fully-connected networks and convolutional networks, so we also review notations common to these types of models.
+We end with a formal description of the Count Sketch data structure.